Posted: by Bronte

 Hackers are improving and making the battle to secure your information harder each day.
 There is a huge need in the market for more security parameters setup on personal and business computers.

 As the owner of tech support software, obtaining a high risk merchant account is essential.
 This must be done before you can begin selling your services and support solutions online.
 To begin selling your software products and services online it is necessary to apply for a merchant account.
 Unfortunately, entrepreneurs involved in the tech support industry often run into trouble when applying for a tech support payment gateway.

 Difficulties Obtaining a Merchant Account

-Typical payment gateway solutions such as PayPal and Stripe have difficulty supporting high-risk business accounts.
+Typical payment gateway providers such as PayPal and Stripe have difficulty supporting high risk business accounts.
 They don’t have the infrasctructure or procedures to get them compliant with the acquiring bank which lead to account shutdowns.
-High-risk industries not only include tech support software, but any online tech services, virus software, etc. This is caused by the industries’ link to data leaks, fraudulent charges, and extremely high chargeback rates.
-Obtaining an account that can support high-risk credit card processing is imperative for this business type before selling your software or the services online.
+High risk industries not only include tech support software, but any online tech services, virus software, etc. This is caused by the industries’ link to data leaks, fraudulent charges, and extremely high chargeback rates.
+Obtaining an account that can support high risk credit card processing is imperative for this business type before selling your software or the services online.